a-hamdi/GPU/README.md

   - Learned about Performance Considerations including optimizing memory access patterns, advanced use of shared memory for performance and dynamic Partitioning of Resources .
 - Read **Chapter 6** of the PMPP book.
   - Learned about Numerical Considerations including IEEE Format, Arithmetic Accuracy and Rounding and Linear Solvers and Numerical Stability.

+## Day 7

+### File: `one_d_convolution.cu`
+**Summary:**
+Implemented a simple 1D convolution algorithm using CUDA.
+This involved sliding a kernel (or filter) over an input array and computing the weighted sum of elements.
+Each thread was assigned to compute the convolution at a specific position in the output array.

+**Learned:**
+- Basics of 1D convolution in parallel, including mapping threads to positions in the output array.
+- How to handle boundary conditions (halo cells) when the kernel partially overlaps the input array bounds.
+- Importance of memory layout and contiguous access for kernel weights and input arrays to maximize performance.

+---

+### File: `one_d_convolution_with_tiling.cu`
+**Summary:**
+Implemented an optimized version of the 1D convolution algorithm using tiling and shared memory.
+Divided the input array into tiles and loaded data into shared memory, minimizing global memory accesses for better performance.
+Used halo cells to handle edge cases where kernel overlap extended into neighboring tiles.

+**Learned:**
+- Tiling in CUDA: Dividing input data into manageable chunks and leveraging shared memory to reduce global memory latency.
+- Use of **halo cells** to ensure correctness at tile boundaries during convolution.
+- How to balance computation and memory usage in tiled algorithms to improve performance.
+- Proper synchronization of threads within a block (using `__syncthreads()`) to ensure data consistency in shared memory.

+---

+### Reading:
+- Read **Chapter 7** of the PMPP book.
+  - Learned about parallel patterns for convolution, including basic algorithms, memory optimizations with constant and shared memory, and tiling techniques with halo cells for 1D and 2D convolution.